Computability and Beltrami fields in Euclidean space: Turing complete dynamical systems on with zero topological entropy

 This shows that the universal Turing machine halts with input $c_i$ if and only if the orbit of $\phi_{\delta}$ through $\varphi(p^i)$ intersects the open set $\varphi(U^i_{t^*})$.
 Accordingly, the $\delta$-time flow of $Y$ is Turing complete.
 Finally, the fact that the diffeomorphism $\phi_\delta$ has zero topological entropy follows from Abramov's formula.
 Indeed, if $h_{top}$ denotes the topological entropy of a diffeomorphism, we have

 where we used that the vector field $Y$ has zero topological entropy, which is defined as the topological entropy of the time-one flow. \end{proof}

-Observe that in~\cite{Mo1, CMPP2} Turing complete diffeomorphisms of the disk (that can be made area-preserving) are constructed, but it is not clear whether their topological entropy is zero or not.
+Observe that in~\cite{Mo1, CMPP2} Turing complete diffeomorphisms of the disk (that can be made area-preserving) are constructed, but no information on their topological entropy is given.
 In~\cite{GZ}, the authors construct closed-form analytic time-dependent ODEs in $\mathbb{R}^2$ that can robustly simulate a universal Turing machine.
 By projecting to the sphere as in~\cite{CMP2} while keeping track of the constructibility of the ODE, an explicit closed-form Turing complete smooth and time-dependent flow on $\mathbb S^2$ is obtained.
 Our construction has the advantage of being time-independent with zero topological entropy, at the cost of not having an explicit closed-form expression.